Moss people: Dwellings and society

-According to the Brothers Grimm, the moss people are little men and little women clad in green moss round and round who are found in the heath or in the woods at dark places, also in subterranean holes, dwelling and lying on green moss.
+According to the Brothers Grimm, the Moosleute or moss people are little men and little women clad in green moss round and round who are found in the heath or in the woods at dark places, also in subterranean holes, dwelling and lying on green moss.

 In Upper Palatinate, the Holzleute or wood people dwell in hollow trees if married or divided by gender during youth.
 In the latter case the dwelling is a little bed of moss beneath a supporting beam.
 Married pairs are capable of getting children.